 In Artemis, Jazz Bashara may not be as charming as Watney—is, in fact, frustrating and off-putting at times—but she’s no less fascinating.
 She’s strong willed, smart, immensely capable, with a biting sense of humor.
 We care about what happens to her.

 There’s nothing about Ryland Grace in Project Hail Mary that captures me.
-Weir works hard to give him an interesting back story and skills uniquely suited to the situation (maybe too well suited, it strains credulity) but there’s blankness where his personality should be.
+Weir works hard to give him an interesting back story that equips him with skills uniquely suited to the situation (maybe too well suited, it strains credulity), but there’s blankness where his personality should be.
 He’s completely flat as a person.
-He has no sense of humor, no quirks, no special sense of identity.
+He has no sense of humor, no quirks, no unique sense of identity.

 He’s milquetoast.
-He’s generic.
+He’s Generic Science Guy and nothing more.
 He feels like the outline of a character and not a real person.
+A placeholder.

 Both The Martian and Artemis are character-driven stories.
 The Martian is the story of how Watney deals with his situation; Jazz’s choices and actions determine how her story plays out.
 Those stories evolve around the characters.
-In both cases, I can easily imagine these characters removed from their stories, placed in other situations, and they’d remain fascinating and compelling to watch.
+In both cases, I can easily imagine these characters removed from their stories, placed in other situations, and they’d remain fascinating.